-- Determine whether the servicer has fulfilled all SFHGLP obligations and if not, whether reduction or denial of the loss claim is warranted. - Review and approve the loss claim with an Agency designee with appropriate approval authority. - Advise the servicer of the PSVC (if applicable) used to calculate the loss claim. - Provide appropriate appeal rights for any adjustments, reductions, or denials with specific reasons and clear explanation for the decision in accordance with Appendix 3 of this hHandbook.; and - Issue payment.
+- Determine whether the servicer has fulfilled all SFHGLP obligations and if not, whether reduction or denial of the loss claim is warranted; - Review and approve the loss claim with an Agency designee with appropriate approval authority;

+- Notify the servicer of the results of the loss claim calculation in writing by providing a copy of the Advice of Payment; - Advise the servicer of the estimated sale price (appraised value) used to calculate the claim. - Provide appropriate appeal rights for any adjustments, reductions, or denials with specific reasons and clear explanation for the decision in accordance with Appendix 3 of this handbook; and - Issue payment.

 Payment of the loss claim simultaneously fulfills and terminates the loan note guarantee.
-A termination notice will be mailed to the designated payee at the time of payment.
+A termination notice will be mailed to the servicing servicer at the time of payment.